googleads/publisher-ads-lighthouse-plugin/docs/audits/viewport-ad-density.md

 ## More information

+On mobile devices, we assume a single column layout and so all ads on the page are included in the ad density calculation.
+On desktop, we divide the page into multiple vertical slices to account for multi-column layouts.
+The audit measures ad density in each slice individually to ensure no individual slice exceeds the maximum recommended threshold.

 [Ad Experience: Ad Density Higher Than 30%](https://www.betterads.org/mobile-ad-density-higher-than-30/)
 [What publishers need to know now about creating a better ad experience](https://www.thinkwithgoogle.com/marketing-resources/better-ad-standards/)